11 Amex Platinum benefits that will save you $1,150 per year (AFTER paying the annual fee)

 - Discounts with Amex Offers

-- Gold Elite status with Hilton and Marriott
+- Elite status with hotels and rental car agencies

 - Complimentary travel protections and purchase protections

 Conservative annual value is based on MMS valuation and not provided by the issuer.